chineidu/Loan-repayment/readme.md

 ## Model Building and Performance

 * The categorical features were encoded and converted to numerical features.
 * Random Forest Classifier and Ada Boost Classifier models were built and optimised.
-* Random Forest Classifier outperformed the other model with an f1-score of **~85%**.
+Random Forest Classifier performed better with an f1-score of **~85%**.

 ## API